 Solicitation provision and contract clause

-FAR 22.1705 requires specific anti-trafficking clauses and certifications in all contracts, with additional requirements for high-value or overseas work.
+FAR 22.1705 requires specific anti-trafficking clauses and certifications in federal contracts, especially for overseas and high-value work, to ensure compliance with U.S. anti-trafficking policies.

 Overview

-FAR 22.1705 mandates the inclusion of specific provisions and clauses in solicitations and contracts to address the prevention of trafficking in persons.
+FAR 22.1705 mandates the inclusion of specific clauses and provisions in solicitations and contracts to address and prevent trafficking in persons.
 It requires contracting officers to insert the clause at 52.222-50, Combating Trafficking in Persons, in all solicitations and contracts.
-If the contract is performed outside the United States and there are specific U.S. directives or notices regarding trafficking, Alternate I of the clause must be used.
-Additionally, for solicitations where at least $550,000 of the contract value may be performed outside the U.S. (excluding contracts solely for commercially available off-the-shelf items), the provision at 52.222-56, Certification Regarding Trafficking in Persons Compliance Plan, must be included.
-This ensures contractors are aware of and certify compliance with anti-trafficking requirements, particularly for high-value, overseas contracts.
+If the contract will be performed outside the United States and there are specific U.S. directives or notices regarding trafficking, Alternate I of the clause must be used.
+Additionally, for solicitations where at least $700,000 of the contract value may be performed outside the U.S. and the acquisition is not solely for commercially available off-the-shelf (COTS) items, the provision at 52.222-56, Certification Regarding Trafficking in Persons Compliance Plan, must be included.
+These requirements ensure that contractors are aware of and comply with anti-trafficking policies and reporting obligations.

 Key Rules